dabeaz/curio/docs/tutorial.rst

 sure.
 Curio is based around the idea of tasks.
 Tasks are defined as coroutines using ``async`` functions.
 To make a task execute, it must run inside the curio kernel.
 The ``run()`` function starts the kernel with an initial task.
-The kernel runs until there are no more tasks to complete.
+The kernel runs until the supplied task returns.

 Tasks
 -----